zsofiasomlai/pbx-group-security/content/challenges/competencies/pioneering.md

 ---
-title: Pioneering
+title       : Pioneering
 key         : CP-PI
-level : ungraded
+skills      : Behaviour, Mindset, Competency difficulty  : easy area        : competency

-skills : Behaviour, Mindset, Competency difficulty  : easy area : Competency questions :
+questions :
     - "CP-PI-01: Tell me about a time when you successfully challenged the status quo by introducing a creative approach within your team/organisation."
     - "CP-PI-02: Tell me about a time when you had to initiate discussions with your team or other internal groups to reduce ambiguity regarding customer needs."